-This Code is a draft code of conduct that has been prepared and is pending approval pursuant to Article 40, GDPR.
-Once approved, it will apply to, and will be enforced against, its members but is also open for voluntary adherence by other online gambling operators.
-After its approval, the Code will be monitored by in accordance with Article 41, GDPR as set out in more detail in section V of this Code.
+This Code is a code of conduct that has been prepared and approved pursuant to Article 40, GDPR.
+It applies to, and will be enforced against, its members but is also open for voluntary adherence by other online gambling operators.
+It is monitored by in accordance with Article 41, GDPR as set out in more detail in section V of this Code.